Thomas Boleyn, 1st Earl of Wiltshire

 by Marcus Gheeraerts the younger 2

-Robert Devereux, 2nd Earl of Essex was born on 19 November 1566 at Netherwood, Hertfordshire, England.3 He was the son of Walter Devereux, 1st Earl of Essex and Lettice Knollys.1,3 He married Frances Walsingham, daughter of Sir Francis Walsingham and Ursula St. Barbe, between 1583 and 1601.4 He died on 25 February 1601 at age 34 at Tower of London, The City, London, England, beheaded for treason.1
+Robert Devereux, 2nd Earl of Essex was born on 19 November 1566 at Netherwood, Hertfordshire, EnglandG.3 He was the son of Walter Devereux, 1st Earl of Essex and Lettice Knollys.1,3 He married Frances Walsingham, daughter of Sir Francis Walsingham and Ursula St. Barbe, between 1583 and 1601.4 He died on 25 February 1601 at age 34 at Tower of London, The City, London, EnglandG, beheaded for treason.1

-He was educated at Trinity College, Cambridge, Cambridgeshire, England.3 He succeeded to the title of 3rd Viscount Hereford [E., 1550] on 22 February 1576.3 He succeeded to the title of 2nd Earl of Essex [E., 1572] on 22 September 1576.1 He succeeded to the title of 9th Lord Bourchier [E., 1348] on 22 September 1576.1 He was invested as a Knight, Order of the Bath (K.B.) in 1586.3 He held the office of Master of the Horse between 1587 and 1601.3 He was invested as a Knight, Order of the Garter (K.G.) in 1588.3 He was invested as a Privy Counsellor (P.C.) in 1592/93.3 He held the office of Lord-Lieutenant of Staffordshire between 1594 and 1601.3 He was Joint Lieutenant-General of the Azores Expedition and taking of Cadiz in 1596.3 He held the office of Master-Gneeral of Ordnance between 1597 and 1601.3 He held the office of Earl Marshal from 1597 to February 1600/1.3 He held the office of Lord Deputy of Ireland between March 1599 and November 1599.3 He has an extensive biographical entry in the Dictionary of National Biography.5
+He was educated at Trinity College, Cambridge, Cambridgeshire, EnglandG.3 He succeeded as the 3rd Viscount Hereford [E., 1550] on 22 February 1576.3 He succeeded as the 2nd Earl of Essex [E., 1572] on 22 September 1576.1 He succeeded as the 9th Lord Bourchier [E., 1348] on 22 September 1576.1 He was appointed Knight, Order of the Bath (K.B.) in 1586.3 He held the office of Master of the Horse between 1587 and 1601.3 He was appointed Knight, Order of the Garter (K.G.) in 1588.3 He was appointed Privy Counsellor (P.C.) in 1592/93.3 He held the office of Lord-Lieutenant of Staffordshire between 1594 and 1601.3 He was Joint Lieutenant-General of the Azores Expedition and taking of Cadiz in 1596.3 He held the office of Master-Gneeral of Ordnance between 1597 and 1601.3 He held the office of Earl Marshal from 1597 to February 1600/1.3 He held the office of Lord Deputy of Ireland between March 1599 and November 1599.3 He has an extensive biographical entry in the Dictionary of National Biography.5

-His was attainted and his titles forfeited.1
+His was attainted and his titles forfeited.3

 Children of Robert Devereux, 2nd Earl of Essex and Frances Walsingham